 Thoughts of replacing existing small altar linens are being contemplated within my church.
-My church has been using cotton altar linens for at least the past ten years, partly because of a perceived cost savings, and partly because of a misconception that cotton is easier to care for than real linen.
+My church has been using cotton altar linens for at least the past ten years, in addition to yarn-dyed brocade and other liturgical fabrics, partly because of perceived cost savings, and partly because of a misconception that cotton is easier to care for than real linen.
 The problem with cotton altar linens is that they are – cotton.
 The cotton does not absorb anything.
 It only “smears” things around.
 And the cotton is a challenge to press.
 Change is always slow in coming.
-Thankfully, there are members of the altar guild that are now open to trying real linen for the small altar linens.
+Thankfully, there are members of the altar guild who are now open to trying real linen for the small altar linens.
 For those of you who would like to follow along with the project, it might be helpful to review the types and descriptions of altar linens.

 The Fair Linen